Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 #### Fields

 Fields are special attributes that can be used in queries and that are not part of any content model.
-The behaviour and the usage of those attributes is in common with the AFTS query language and for that reason it has been described here.
+The behavior and the usage of these attributes is in common with the AFTS query language.

 #### Properties

 Properties are attributes defined in an Alfresco content model.
-They are identified by qualified names, meaning with that they are composed by:
+They are identified by qualified names, meaning they are composed of:

 * a namespace
 * a local name